 OTA 101: Intro Psy & Mentl Hlth for OTA

 This course will provide a general introduction to the discipline of psychology.
-It will also introduce Basic Concepts of OT in mental health.
+It will also introduce basic concepts of OT in mental health.
 Emphasis will be given to the methods, theories, and findings of psychological research and how these relate to OT mental health intervention.
 Areas covered include biological bases of behavior, learning, perception, thinking, development, personality, abnormality, and social behavior.
-Additionally, this course provides a framework for students to learn the major theories of psychology and how they relate to theories used in the OT for mental health.
+Additionally, this course provides a framework for students to learn the major theories of psychology and how they relate to theories used in occupational therapy addressing mental health.

 Credits: 3